 - System(s): MS-DOS, PC, PlayStation, Game Boy Color

 The original Grand Theft Auto is a top-down action-adventure game set in the fictional US cities of San Andreas, Liberty City, and Vice City.
 Originally called Race’n’Chase, the game follows the player character through a series of missions assigned by a crime syndicate.
 The player is free to explore and interact with the world however they want outside of these story missions, an aspect of the game that made it stand out from other titles in the late 90s.
+It was first released on PC, then ported to both PS1 and GBC.

 Grand Theft Auto’s gameplay is relatively simple — players must earn a certain amount of points in each level (without dying) to progress.
 Points can be obtained in any number of ways, but they’re amassed most reliably by completing missions like robberies and assassinations for the crime syndicate.
 Successful missions increase the player’s multiplier, which increases the number of points earned through more general actions like stealing and reselling cars.
 The game’s Wanted mechanic encourages players to avoid law enforcement at risk of getting “Wasted” and losing points.